iamnikke/calculator/README.md

 # Calculator
+Current latest version: 0.1

 # About
-My very first actually functional Java program.
+This is my very first actually functional Java program.
 A simple calculator!